chumpon-asaneerat/LuckyTexAirBagV01x02/Documents/Database/05_Weaving/065-WEAV_DELETEWEAVINGLOT.md

 ---

-## Database Operations

-This is a cascade deletion operation that removes the weaving lot and all related production data.
-The procedure accepts three parameters including audit information (remark and operator) to track who deleted the lot and why.

----

 ## Business Logic (What it does and why)

 **Purpose**: Completely removes a weaving production lot and all related data from the system, typically for cancelled or rejected lots that should not appear in production history.